 Maximizing Results Online

 In my experience, when you create opportunities for win-win-win scenarios the results become exponentially greater.
 When it comes to online networking the best solution would be focused on multiple niche audiences that have aligned interests.
-This way everyone with mutual goals could learn from each other, but more importantly, connect and thrive together through decision-maker based connections.
+This way everyone with mutual goals could learn from each other, but more importantly, connect and thrive together through decision-maker-based connections.

 In Close Protection, it isn’t always other CP personnel or security managers making hiring or contract decisions (sometimes it is).
-In an operational scenario, sometimes the protection personnel are making suggestions on transportation, accommodations, restaurants, etc. Wouldn’t it be nice if all those industries could come together on a focused platform in order to network, build relationships, learn from each other and ultimately prosper more?
+In an operational scenario, sometimes the protection personnel are making suggestions on transportation, accommodations, restaurants, etc. Wouldn’t it be nice if all those industries could come together on a focused platform to network, build relationships, learn from each other and ultimately prosper more?